Robotic-Decision-Making-Lab/alpha/README.md

-# Reach Alpha 5 ROS2 Driver
+# Reach Alpha 5 ROS 2 Driver

-The Alpha 5 driver is a collection of ROS2 packages designed to support ROS2 integration with the [Reach Alpha 5 manipulator](https://reachrobotics.com/products/manipulators/reach-alpha/).
+The Alpha 5 driver is a collection of ROS 2 packages designed to support ROS 2 integration with the [Reach Alpha 5 manipulator](https://reachrobotics.com/products/manipulators/reach-alpha/).

 ## Main features